 There’s a great post on this subject at Are greetings and salutations redundant in an mail?

-To get around this, I start mail with ‘Hi’.
-If I know the person’s name I use it.
+To get around this, people often start a mail message with ‘Hi’.
+If they know the person’s name they use it.
 This is respectful, but informal and short.
 It doesn’t carry any baggage.

-Any other word here seems wrong.
+Any other word other than ‘Hi’ here seems wrong.
 Mails that start with ‘good morning‘ or ‘good evening’ are polite, but make potentially wrong assumptions about when mail is read.
 ‘Dear Mr…’ sounds like something from Jane Austin.

 ‘Hello’ is acceptable, although it can sound twee.
 ‘Hey’ works if you know the other person well and want to sound jaunty.